ShiltonZhang/CellDiffusion/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (AGPL-3.0) - see the LICENSE file for details.

 ## Citation

 If you use CellDiffusion in your research, please cite:
+Zhang, X., Mao, J., & Lê Cao, K.-A. (2025).
+CellDiffusion: a generative model to annotate single-cell and spatial RNA-seq using bulk references.
+BioRxiv. https://doi.org/10.1101/2025.10.27.684671

 ## Support